Structural risk minimization for quantum linear classifiers: Structural risk minimization for quantum linear classifiers

-Recall from Proposition~\ref{thm:vc} that if one can limit the dimension of the sum of the images of the observables, then one can control the upper bound on the VC dimension.
-To illustrate how this can be used to implement structural risk minimization in the explicit approach, consider the setting where we have a parameterized quantum circuit $W(\theta)$ followed by a fixed measurement that projects onto the first $\ell$ computational basis states.
+Although both are of course possible, in some cases it is slightly easier to see how the quantity in Eq.~\eqref{eq:bound1} scales with respect to $\ell$.
+Specifically, utilizing the quantity in Eq.~\eqref{eq:bound1} already leads to interesting ansatze that allow for structural risk minimization by limiting $\ell$.
 As discussed below Proposition~\ref{thm:vc}, setting $\ell$ to be either large or small will not influence the upper bound on the VC dimension independently of the structure of the parameterized quantum circuit ansatz $W$.
 The proposition therefore motivates the design of ansatzes whose first $\ell$ columns define a manifold when varying the variational parameter that is contained in a relatively low-dimensional linear subspace.
 Specifically, in this case Proposition~\ref{thm:vc} results in nontrivial bounds on the VC dimension that we aim to control by varying $\ell$.
 We now give three examples of ansatzes that allow one to control the upper bound on the VC dimension by varying~$\ell$.
 In particular, these ansatzes allow structural risk minimization to be implemented by regularizing with respect to the rank of the final measurement. \begin{itemize}

 \item For the first example, split up the qubits up in a ``control register'' of size $c$ and a ``target register'' of size $t$ (i.e., $n = t +c$).
 Next, let $C\mathrm{-}U_i(\theta_i)$ denote the controlled gate that applies the $t$-qubit parameterized unitary $U_i(\theta_i)$ to the target register if the control register is in the state $|i\rangle$.
 Finally, consider the ansatz